Brock University TMGT / GEOG 3P18

 - Jaccard, Mark.
 2006.
 Sustainable Fossil Fuels.
 Interview with Mark Jaccard on Quirks and Quarks (CBC Radio), 04 March 2006.
-Click to listen to or download the interview in mp3 format.
+Available on Sakai.

 - The End of Suburbia: Oil Depletion and the Collapse of The American Dream (2004).
 Hosted by Barrie Zwicker.
 Featuring James Howard Kunstler, Peter Calthorpe, Michael Klare, Richard Heinberg, Matthew Simmons, Michael C. Ruppert, Julian Darley, Colin Campbell, Kenneth Deffeyes, Ali Samsam Bakhtiari and Steve Andrews.
 Directed by Gregory Greene.
 Produced by Barry Silverthorn.
 Duration: 78 minutes.
 The Electric Wallpaper Co., PO Box 13, Paris ON N3L 3E5 Canada.